 - Schools and general workplaces → 12 months

-- Offices and low-risk environments → up to 5 years
+- Server rooms and low-risk environments → up to 5 years

 AS/NZS 3760 allows these intervals to be applied with a tolerance of up to two weeks, or varied by a responsible person based on a documented risk assessment.